Trump, DeSantis vie for evangelical vote in D.C. face-off

 That could be a major factor in the state of Iowa, where white evangelical voters are expected to turn out in large numbers in the first 2024 Republican nominating contest four months away.

-On Thursday, DeSantis unveiled a "Faith and Family Coalition" of more than 70 faith leaders backing him in Iowa, New Hampshire and South Carolina.
-All are among the first states to cast ballots in the Republican nominating process.
+On Thursday, DeSantis unveiled a "Faith and Family Coalition" of more than 70 faith leaders backing him in Iowa, New Hampshire and South Carolina, all early voting states.

+Trump, who has a rocky relationship with some key political figures in Iowa, will not attend.

-(Reporting by Gram Slattery and James Oliphant Additional reporting by Jason Lange Editing by Colleen Jenkins, Howard Goller and Kim Coghill)
+(Reporting by Gram Slattery and James Oliphant; Additional reporting by Jason Lange; Editing by Colleen Jenkins, Howard Goller, Kim Coghill and Tom Hogue)

 ((gram.slattery@thomsonreuters.com; (202) 790-2046; @G_Slattery;))